ilikerobots/hcz-jekyll-blog/_posts/2019-12-04-django-vue-vuex.md

 Lastly, per Christo's technique, we export a Vue plugin that does a single thing, which is to override the standard `$store` object with our common store.
 This will ensure that all our components on a single page will be utilizing the same store instance.

-Now that we've built our Vuex-Store-As-Plugin, let's instruct our entypoint `index.js` to use it by adding a couple lines:
+Now that we've built our Vuex-Store-As-Plugin, let's instruct our entrypoint `index.js` to use it by adding a couple lines:

 ```js
 import Vue from "vue/dist/vue.js";